Techjork/.github/README.md

-# Techjork IT Solution Limited
+# Techjork IT Solutions Limited

 Where Security Meets Innovation